-Our core set of Christian values are: Appreciation, Compassion, Courage, Creation, Empathy, Endurance, Equality, Fellowship, Freedom, Friendship, Forgiveness, Happiness, Honesty, Hope, Humility, Joy, Justice, Kindness, Love, Patience, Peace, Respect, Responsibility, Reverence, Self-Esteem, Sense of Community, Service, Simplicity, Thankfulness, Thoughtfulness, Tolerance, Trust and Wisdom.
+Our core set of Christian

+values are: Kindness, Respect,

+Love, Peace, Courage, Hope,

+Community (Fellowship),

+Compassion, Care (Friendship),

+Equality, Faith, Forgiveness,

+Grace, Humility, Justice, Joy,

+Resilience, Responsibility,

+Self-Esteem (inc. Self-Worth

+and Self-Regulation), Service,

+Thankfulness and Tolerance.

 'Values-based Education' moves away from a presumption that we simply 'catch and acquire' our values somewhere in our lives.
 Instead, Values-based education takes a systematic approach to developing a deep understanding of a core set of values.
 Over the course of an academic year, 11 values are explored in detail each month.